capytaine/capytaine/docs/user_manual/resolution.rst

 A list of problems can be solved at once in an optimal order with::

 	list_of_results = solver.solve_all(list_of_problems, keep_details=False)

+The optional argument :code:`method` (default value: :code:`indirect`) controls the approach employed to solve for the potential velocity solutions.
+Two methods are implemented including 1) direct method (source-and-dipole formulation), and 2) indirect method (source formulation).

 Parallelization
 ---------------